anasfik/openai/README.md

 ## API key

-We highly recommend loading your secret key at runtime from an `.env` file, you can use the [dotenv](https://pub.dev/packages/dotenv) package.
+We highly recommend loading your secret key at runtime from a `.env` file, you can use the [dotenv](https://pub.dev/packages/dotenv) package.

 ```dart
 void main() {